 There are basically five different types of CCRC contracts offered among communities, and variations of each:

-Type A (lifecare) contract: All other things being equal, a resident with a lifecare contract will pay more while living independently, either in the form of a higher entry fee or a higher monthly service fee.
-The trade-off is that almost all residential services, amenities, and if needed, health-related services—such as assisted living or skilled nursing care—are provided with little or no increase in monthly fees, other than inflationary adjustments.
-In essence, a resident of a CCRC with a lifecare contract pre-pays for some portion of health-related services that may be needed in the future.
+In essence, a resident with a CCRC lifecare contract pre-pays for some portion of health-related services that may be needed in the future.
 The benefit of a lifecare contract is that it provides better predictability of expenses for the rest of one’s life, regardless of healthcare needs in the future.
 On the other hand, a resident with a lifecare contract is paying more on the front end for care services that may not be needed in the future.

 As you research CCRCs offering a lifecare contract, it’s important to understand exactly what types of services are available at no additional cost under this type of contract.
 For instance, does it include assisted living or only skilled nursing care?
 Does it only cover care provided in the healthcare center or will it cover care services provided in the independent living residence?
-(Most lifecare contracts require the resident to pay out-of-pocket for personal care services if received in their independent living residence.)
+(Most lifecare contracts require the resident to pay out-of-pocket for personal care services received in their independent living residence.)

 The benefit of a lifecare contract is magnified in the case of a couple.
 Even if both spouses ultimately require care services they still continue paying the same monthly rate they were paying previously.